Starting Tomato Plants From Seed

 Remember in step 5 I told you to put 2 seeds into each planter?
 Well if you notice that you have 2 or even 3 sprouts inside of one growing section you will need to remove all but one.

 Choose the strongest seedling to keep and gently remove the extras.
 The best way to do this is to use your finger to gently hold the base of the seedling you are going to keep.
 You can then slowly and safely remove the other seedlings.

-Step #9 Hardening up your plants.
+Step #10 Hardening up your plants

 To harden off your seedlings, take your planters outside on a sunny and preferably windless day and let them soak up the rays of the sunshine.
 Try to keep it short and sweet in the beginning so you do not damage your plants.
 As the seedlings strengthen up you can increase the time longer and longer.

 When setting up your garden, location does matter.
-Tomatoes love sunshine so choose an area that gets 6-8 hours of sun a day.
+Most vegetables including tomatoes love sunshine so choose an area that gets 6-8 hours of sun a day.

 If you don’t have a garden, don’t worry, you can grow all you need right on your front porch using buckets, pots, and other containers.

-Starting tomato plants from seed is not only economical but easy and fun as well.
+Starting tomato plants from seeds is not only economical but easy and fun as well.
 I just marvel each summer as we enjoy those beautiful tomatoes that all started from a tiny little seed.